ataztech910/perserverance-game-hackaton/README.md

 13. Design game mechanics and game logic
 14. Connect socket server with client application
     - data arrived from users but unfortunatly we didnt make it move
+15. Random bonuses at map
-15. Had a lot of fun whole development time
+16. Had a lot of fun whole development time

 ### Thanks again to all contributors.
 Meet you again in next time events